 Forbidding yourself from eating foods you like and enjoy is not going to be a successful strategy for longterm health.
 No matter how “good” you promise yourself you’ll be.
 And that’s what we all want, isn’t it?
 Long term health?

 Like I said, one of my favorite ways to treat myself without guilt is to tweak more decadent foods to have a healthier twist.
 It’s entirely possible to have a super delicious, super healthy dessert.
 I swear the phrase “healthy dessert” isn’t an oxymoron!
-And these chia pudding cups and one of me favorite healthier ways to treat myself.
+And these chia pudding cups are one of my favorite healthier ways to treat myself.
 It’s little treats like these cups that help keep my healthy diet sustainable.

 I know for some folks, the gel-like qualities of chia seeds are a major turn-off, and if that’s the case, these pudding cups aren’t for you.
 But I personally love, love, love how chia seeds get all thick and jelly.
 These chia pudding cups remind me of tapioca pudding—but a much healthier version.
 They’re so healthy that they could even just be a snack or a side dish instead of a dessert.